SatoshiN303/Mold2/README.md

 Mold2 installs ready-to-use templates in Xcode.
 It includes templates for MVP, VIPER and CleanArchitecture.

 Mold2 is a rewrite of [suyati/Mold](https://github.com/suyati/Mold) to make it easier to use in my project.

+## Notice
+The file templates generated for VIPER and CleanArchitecture require the use of the [Swinject/SwinjectStoryboard](https://github.com/Swinject/SwinjectStoryboard) as a DI container.

+For more information about Swinject/SwinjectStoryboard, please check the documentation or the sample code to use.